 Dipping below 2 per cent growth – where between 2 and 3 per cent is “on par” – the Australian economy is staring to be classed as weak.

-The steep drop in housing prices – concentrated in Sydney and Melbourne – is potentially problematic for those looking to go into residential care or retirement living as it affects their liquidity, and paying bonds may be more difficult.
+The steep drop in housing prices – concentrated in Sydney and Melbourne – is potentially problematic for those looking to go into residential care or retirement living as it affects their liquidity.

 However, post GFC, Aussies became vigilant savers (savings as a percentage of income rose), Hassan told the crowd, and he predicts the same thing will happen as housing prices drop, therefore this boomer cohort of retirees may be better equipped to deal with later life finance and a move to aged care.